Don't Follow Game Design Trends

 Many AAA studios approach game design by looking at what sells.
 You’ll often hear games discussed in terms like net bookings, growth engines, top franchises, market share, established IP, and target earnings.
 These terms are emblematic of a trend-following mindset: figure out what the market is doing, then copy that.

-Industry thought leaders have offered explanations for why this fails: games are made for the wrong reasons, corporate greed has drained their soul, or studios no longer understand their audiences.
-What’s rarely acknowledged is that, from a market-analysis perspective, many of these companies are making all the "right" decisions – and yet the games still aren’t fun.
+Industry thought leaders have offered many other explanations for why this approach fails, too: games are made for the wrong reasons, corporate greed has drained their soul, or studios no longer understand their audiences.
+What’s rarely acknowledged is that, from a market-analysis perspective, many of these companies are making all the "right" decisions – and yet it's not enough to make their games fun.
 So, what’s the alternative?

 Trend-Setting